venkataravuri/nexthink-assignment/README.md

 #### Scaling Kafka Cluster

-- Have multiple isolated Kafka clusters to avoid impact entire customer base.
+- Have multiple isolated Kafka clusters over single large Kafka cluster to avoid impact entire customer base.
-- Have more topic partitions for parallel processing with the In-Sync Replica set (ISR) set to at leaset 3 to avoid message losses during broker outage.
+- Have more and more topic partitions for parallel processing with the In-Sync Replica set (ISR) set to at leaset 3 to avoid message losses during broker outages.
 - Add borkers dynamically based on request throughput.

-**Scaling Consumers**

-Consumers should be auto-scaled through Kubernetes Operators in auto-pilot mode.

 **Kafka Topic Strategy**
-For parallel processing, multiple Kafka topics with partitions should be introduced.
-Topics can be designed by tenant or by data/entity type or by function and more.
+For parallel processing, multiple Kafka topics with multiple partitions should be configured.
+Topics can be designed by tenant (or) by data/entity type (or) by function and more.
 Topic by tenant may not be ideal, when a new tenant is added new topics & partitions should be created along with consumers should be introduced.

 ### 🏇 Streaming Apps & Near-realtime Trends ~~Analytics~~